Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Introduction

+For systems whose switching manifold is homeomorphic to \cref{sec:problem:eq:regular_manifold}, the Filippov dynamics described above is fully applicable.
+In fact, these systems exactly corresponds to those described at the beginning of this text.
+However, for systems whose switching manifold is homeomorphic to one of the singular configurations \cref{sec:problem:eq:singular_manifolds}, Filippov dynamics is not directly applicable to the whole manifold $\Sigma$.
+More precisely, the switching manifold can be decomposed in the following disjoint union:

+where $\Sigma_{\mathcal{R}}$ consists, locally, of regular discontinuities; and $\Sigma_{\mathcal{S}}$ consists of points where $\Sigma$ self-intersects, difficulting direct application of the usual Filippov dynamics.
+In fact, an attempt to directly generalize the Filippov convention to points in $\Sigma_{\mathcal{S}}$, leads to the existence of up to infinite possible sliding fields, as proved at Lemma 2.4 of \cite[p.~1087]{Jeffrey2014}.
+See \cref{sec:introduction:subfig:hull}.

+In other words, the class of non-smooth dynamical systems $\mathbf{F} = \left(\mathbf{F}_i \right)$ whose switching manifold is homeomorphic to one of those at \cref{sec:problem:eq:singular_manifolds}, in the sense of Gutierrez-Sotomayor, represents the simplest singular systems.
+However, besides its many applications, knowledge of its dynamics is scarce.
+In particular, over the last decade, three main methodologies arose to study these systems.
+Not necessarily in chronological order, these methodologies are briefly presented below.

-The first one, presented at~\cite{Jeffrey2014}, extends Filippov dynamics naturally through the so called ``canopy'', a convex-like surface that intersect $\Sigma_{x}$ at finitely many points.
-Each of these intersections represents a possible sliding vector and, therefore, this solution predicts non-uniqueness of sliding.
-To deal with this lack of uniqueness, the author there propose the so called ``dummy dynamics''.
-This idea has lead to many interesting results such as \cite{Jeffrey2018,Kaklamanos2019}.
-However, as stated in \cite[p.~1102]{Jeffrey2014}, a justification for the dummy dynamics remains an open problem.
+The first one, presented in \cite{Jeffrey2014} by \textit{Jeffrey}, propose an extension of the Filippov dynamics to $\Sigma_{\mathcal{S}}$ through the so-called ``canopy'', a convex-like ruled surface, built with the convex hull $\text{Conv}(\{\mathbf{F}_i\})$, which can be proved to intersect $\Sigma$ at a finite number of points, see \cref{sec:introduction:subfig:canopy}.
+Each one of these intersections represents a sliding vector and, therefore, this methodology leads again to non-uniqueness of the sliding field.
+To deal with this lack of uniqueness, the author there conjectures the so-called ``dummy dynamics'' acting over the canopy.
+This idea led to many results such as, for instance, \cite{Jeffrey2018, Kaklamanos2019, Webber2020}.
+However, as stated at \cite[p.~1102]{Jeffrey2014}, a justification for the dummy dynamics remains an open problem.

-The second one, explored in this paper and first presented at~\cite{Buzzi2012}, extends Filippov dynamics to $\Sigma_{x}$ through the use of a blow-up and Geometric Singular Perturbation Theory.
-Although less conceptual than canopies, it is also a natural approach.
-In fact, as shown ahead, the non-uniqueness predicted by canopy's theory is not only predicted by this second approach but also explained and handled naturally.
-However, not only~\cite{Buzzi2012} but also the further works~\cite{Llibre2015,Panazzolo2017,Teixeira2012} lack a clear presentation and justification for the dynamics induced over $\Sigma_{x}$.